Let Me Blow Ya Mind

-"Let Me Blow Ya Mind" is a song by American rapper Eve featuring American singer Gwen Stefani.
+"Let Me Blow Ya Mind" is a song by American rapper Eve featuring American singer Gwen Stefani of No Doubt.
 It was released on April 2, 2001, as the second and final single from the former's second album, Scorpion.
-It became Eve's highest-charting single on the US Billboard Hot 100 (later tied with 2002's collaboration with Alicia Keys "Gangsta Lovin'"), peaking at number two on the week of August 18, 2001.
-Worldwide, the song reached number 29 in Canada, number four in Australia and the United Kingdom, and number one in Belgium (Flanders and Wallonia), Ireland, Norway, and Switzerland.
+It became Eve's highest-charting single on the US Billboard Hot 100 (along with 2002's "Gangsta Lovin'"), peaking at number two on the week of August 18, 2001.
+Worldwide, the single reached number one in Belgium (Flanders and Wallonia), Ireland, Norway, and Switzerland while entering the top 10 in nine additional countries.

 The song was listed at number seven on the 2001 Pazz & Jop list, a survey of several hundred music critics conducted by Robert Christgau.
 It won a Grammy Award in 2002 for Best Rap/Sung Collaboration at the 44th Annual Grammy Awards, which was a new category at the time.
 The music video won the MTV Video Music Award for Best Female Video at the 2001 MTV Video Music Awards.